+How is HPV prevented?
 HPV cannot be protected against, but condoms can help.
 Gardasil prevents infection of four strains of HPV that are associated with 70% of cervical cancers and 90% of genital warts cases.
 The vaccine will not cure HPV if the person is already infected.

+Who should get the HPV vaccine?
 The Centers for Disease Control and Prevention recommends that all girls ages 11 and 12, before they are sexually active, or all women between 9 and 26 receive the vaccine.
 In clinical trials the vaccine seemed to work better for girls between the ages of 10 and 15 compared to people over 16.
 The vaccine is given in a series of three shots and costs about $360, although most insurance companies cover it.

+How is HPV transmitted?
 HPV can be transmitted through genital contact, even without intercourse.

+How do you know if you have HPV?
 Like many other STIs, sometimes there are no symptoms.
 The Papanicolaou (Pap) test detects changes in cervical tissue, and is a major tool in screening for early identification of cervical cancer.
 The Pap test is completed by a medical provider by taking a swab of the cervical tissue.
 Women should get a Pap test done when they become sexually active and then at least every three years, more often if they are having unprotected sexual intercourse with multiple partners.